WoSai/shouqianba-doc/en/api/wap.md

 #### Return URL Callback Parameters

-After the WAP payment process finishes, Upay will ask the web browser to redirect back to the URL which is specified by `return_url` in previous request, with additional callback parameters containing the payment result.
+-  After the WAP payment process finishes, Upay will ask the web browser to redirect back to the URL which is specified by `return_url` in previous request, with additional callback parameters containing the payment result .

+-  Please use query result or the callback result received in your notify_url as final payment result.
+The result in the return URL callback parameters should be deemed as an intermediate payment result .

+-  Polling time should be 100-120 seconds, the interval between each query should be once every 2 seconds in the first 30 seconds，and then once every 5 seconds .

 Field | Description | Type | Required | Note | Example
 ------ | ----- | -----| ----- | ----- | -----